POTSDAM The St. Lawrence County Arts Council is in the market for a new executive director.

 The board of directors has begun accepting applications for a new director.

-The ideal candidate has a background in arts management, but it is even more important that the next director be adept at navigating the constantly changing world of state arts grants, which make up a large portion of the councils funding, according to board of directors President Jason Hubbard.
+The ideal candidate has a background in arts management, but it is even more important that the next director be adept at navigating the constantly changing world of state arts grants, which make up a large portion of the councils funding, according to Jason Hubbard, president of the board of directors.

 The experience in the arts is a bonus for us, he said.